Semi Customized 22/PC or Limited Series Gloves Now for No Extra Charge!

 Deep pockets are a Vinci signature and players who use this 12 inch fielder’s glove will notice the Vinci difference.
 With characteristics like an H-web and open back, the BRV1950 youth baseball gloves are repeatedly the glove of choice.

 As players grow physically and in their athletic ability, a time will come when youth baseball gloves will no longer suffice.
-The transition from our best youth baseball gloves to adult baseball gloves is an exciting time!
+The transition from our youth models to adult models is an exciting time!
 VinciPro.com developed a series that specifically works well for the transition.
 If you already have a Vinci youth glove, you already know about the quality materials, deep pocket design and comfort of a Vinci.
 Fortus Series gloves introduce you to other elements of a Vinci like thick pinky and thumb loops for added protection.
 Vinci Fortus Series gloves retain their shape due to thick supports in the pinky and thumb as well.
 Extended palm pads and extra leather lacing are other perks of owning a Fortus Series glove.
-Call 1-888-529-6864 to speak with a Vinci glove specialist for help with the transition to adult gloves.
-There are several Fortus series gloves but below are a few options.

 Vinci Fortus Series 11.5 Inch Fielder’s Glove